Amrum: Language and culture

 The main language on Amrum is German.
 The North Frisian language in the Öömrang dialect is spoken by roughly a third of the population.
 Those 800 Amrumers are all multilingual.
 Due to the isolated location of the islands, the North Frisian dialects developed so differently, that Öömrang can be understood by people from Föhr, yet is hardly recognisable for those from Sylt or mainland Nordfriesland.
 Many Amrumers moreover speak Low German, since it had been the language of the coastal sailors.
 Only a few people speak the Danish language.

 Amrum's national costume for girls and women is coloured black and white and is amply decorated with silver ornaments.
 It is mostly worn on confirmation services or at tourist events.

 There are two peculiar traditions on Amrum.
 On February 21 the Biakendai is celebrated, where a great bonfire is lit to dispel winter.
 On the occasion, people blacken each other's faces with soot.
 The festival originates from the old liturgical holiday of Cathedra Petri, which was originally celebrated on February 22.
 The custom is also popular in other North Frisian municipalities.
 On New Year's Eve the Hulken takes place, where groups of mostly young people dress up in costumes and walk from house to house to let others guess their true identity (similar to Halloween).
 Depending on their age, they are either treated with sweets or alcoholic drinks.

 Economy

 Amrum's main branch of economy is tourism.
 In 2007 the island could provide 12,000 beds.
 In 2008 approximately 135,000 tourists and 1.3 million lodgings were registered.

 Agriculture is also being practised on Amrum and the port hosts a single fisherman.

 Media

 The local newspaper is called Der Insel-Bote (The Island Courier) and published by the Schleswig-Holsteinischer Zeitungsverlag.
 It is the common paper for both Föhr and Amrum.

-Moreover, Amrum was the set for many German cinematic and TV films, e.g. Tod auf Amrum (1998) or Sommer (2008), as well as numerous crime novels.
-It is also the location that Netflix filmed Black Island.
+Moreover, Amrum was the set for many German cinematic and TV films, e.g. Tod auf Amrum (1998), Summer (2008), Murder on Amrum (2009), Black Island (2021), or Amrum (2025), as well as numerous crime novels.